sixcious/url-incrementer/README.md

 - Internal Keyboard and Mouse Button Shortcuts (Requires Extra Permissions)
 - "1 Click" Increment [+] Decrement [-] Button Extensions for Your Toolbar (Available on the Chrome Web Store)
 - Save Your Favorite URL Profiles for Quick Incrementing!
 URLs are saved securely, just like how websites save your passwords as hashes using a secure cryptographic hashing algorithm such as PBKDF2 with HMAC SHA-512
+- Custom URLs:
+- Shuffle URLs:
 - Error Skipping: 404 Page Not Found, 3XX Redirects, 4XX Client Errors, 5XX Server Errors, and any other combination of HTTP Response Codes you want!
-- So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment, Intervals, Leading Zeros, Randomized Sequences (Shuffling)... and more!
+- So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment, Intervals, Leading Zeros... and more!
-- Safe, Open Source, Lightweight (Under 400KB unpacked!), Low Memory Footprint, No Ads, No Bloat, and Requires no permissions for most functionality
+- Safe, Open Source, Lightweight (Under 190KiB in size!), Low Memory Footprint, No Ads, No Bloat, and Requires no permissions for most functionality

 ** Download Incrementing is an optional and experimental feature that is designed to be used with Auto.
 URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Incrementer Downloader" (think a simple "Down em all" that runs automatically)!
 It's still rough around the edges, and very much still in BETA.
 Thank you for being patient as this feature continues to be improved!